TheRealBond/Portfolio-1-Forest-Running/README.md

 - __General__

-  - Website has been tested to work on different browsers: Chrome, Safari, Edge.
+  - The website has been tested to work on different browsers: Chrome, Safari, Edge.
-  - All text is easily readable and layed out in a logical way to help navigation.
+  - All text is easily readable and laid out in a logical way to help navigation.
   - All links internal and external are functioning correctly.
-  - Website is reponsive and all functions work across a variety of screen sizes.
+  - The website is responsive and all functions work across a variety of screen sizes.

 - __Bugs__

-  - When Website was first deployed via GitHub Pages no images were being loaded.
+  - When the website was first deployed via GitHub Pages no images were being loaded.
   - This has now been fixed by adding . before the / on the file path for all images as shown here (src="./assets/images/forest-sunny-view.jpg")

 - __Unfixed Bugs__